SkylineCommunications/dataminer-docs/connector-help/connector_help/Belgacom_DB_Push_Extended.md

 ## About

-This driver can load CSV files that were created by **Belgacom RTCP Collector** elements into an Oracle database.
+This connector can load CSV files that were created by **Belgacom RTCP Collector** elements into an Oracle database.
 Oracle client software (SQLLDR) needs to be installed for this to work.

-## Installation and configuration
+## Configuration

-### Creation
+### Connections

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration

 To configure the element:

 1. Open the **Oracle** page.

-2. In the parameters **DB Host**, **Port**, **Username**, **Password** and **Service Name**, fill in the credentials to be able to connect to the database.
+1. In the parameters **DB Host**, **Port**, **Username**, **Password** and **Service Name**, fill in the credentials to be able to connect to the database.

-3. Configure the necessary settings:
+1. Configure the necessary settings:

-4.  - **Table Name** should contain the name of the database table that the data will be offloaded to.
+   - **Table Name** should contain the name of the database table that the data will be offloaded to.
    - **SQLLDR Arguments** are arguments that can be used to pass to SQLLDR (example *BINDSIZE=5242880*).
    - **Oracle Folder** is the folder where sqlldr.exe is located (e.g. *C:\oracle\product\10.2.0\client_1\BIN\\*).
 The element will create the Oracle control files, which describe the offload CSV structures, and will place these control files in this folder.
    - **Data Folder** is the folder where the extended offload CSV files are located.
 These files will be placed into the database table configured in **Table Name**.
    - **HDD Failures Data Folder** is the folder where the HDD Failures offload CSV files are located.
 These files will be placed into the OFFL_HDD database table (not configurable).

 This configuration can be forwarded to the **Belgacom RTCP Collector** elements by clicking the button **Send** of the parameter **Send Config to RTCP**.